aaronengels/DattoRMM/README.md

 # Datto RMM API

-For how to create API keys, go to https://help.aem.autotask.net/en/Content/2SETUP/APIv2.htm for more information.
+To learn how to create API keys, go to https://help.aem.autotask.net/en/Content/2SETUP/APIv2.htm.
-For the REST API properties, go to https://merlot-api.centrastage.net/api/swagger-ui.html#/ for more information.
+For more information on the REST API properties, go to https://merlot-api.centrastage.net/api/swagger-ui.html#/.

 # Release notes

+## Version 1.0.0.32
+- Added support to pull activity logs (by Phill Holbrook)

 ## Version 1.0.0.31
 - Added Get-DevicesNeedingReboot (by Brian Killay)